hero media

 Porto has tightened alcohol sales and public drinking rules.

-Porto, the coastal city in northwest Portugal, is renowned for its wine culture, which is deeply rooted in its history.
+Porto, the coastal city in northwest Portugal, is renowned for its wine culture, which is central in its history.
 Residents and visitors alike enjoy imbibing local port or sipping sangria by the Douro River from the afternoon to well into the evening – but under new regulations, alcohol sales will now face restrictions.

 In a significant move to curb alcohol-related disturbances, Porto has imposed new rules around the sale of alcohol in public spaces.
 From Wednesday, 25th June, purchasing alcohol is prohibited from retail establishments, including supermarkets, convenience stores, wine shops and souvenir stalls between 9:00pm and 8:00am in Porto’s Containment Zone.
 During this time, alcohol can only be purchased from certain venues such as cafes, bars, restaurants and nightclubs.